MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 # Known issues for HoloLens

-This is the current list of known issues for HoloLens devices.
+Here is the current list of known issues for HoloLens devices.
 Check here first if you are seeing an odd behavior.
 This list will be kept updated as new issues are discovered or reported, or as issues are addressed in future HoloLens software updates.

 >[!NOTE]
 > - If you discover an issue that is not blocking you please report it on your HoloLens device via [Feedback Hub](hololens-feedback.md).